 Frequently Asked Questions

-There are three major points of differance between a Freedom Kilt, a Traditional Style Kilt, and other Contemporary Style Kilts.
+There are three major points of difference between a Traditional Style Kilt, other Modern Kilts, and a Freedom Kilt.

 The first is how we build the internal strength.

 If a kilt is to look well, and last for years, some internal strengthening must be built into the kilt.
 In a Traditional Style Kilt this internal structure is hair canvas that is attached to the straps and buckles.In truth, you strap on the canvas allowing the outer fabric to “float” on the outside without stress on the stitching of the pleats.

 In a Contemporary Style Kilt we had to find another method of providing this internal structure.At Freedom Kilts we have found a way to allow the wearer to strap or button on his kilt and still allow the outer fabric to float and move without binding or puckering and allowing the pleats to swish properly.